speediegamer/the81project/README.md

 The81Project or 81Project (because yes, people call it that) is an unofficial image of Mac OS X 10.4.10 modified to boot on Early 2008 Macs.

+(Note: The81Project will soon be replaced by Project 081.
+It's the exact same except it's much more stable, faster, has better drivers, closer to vanilla and just generally much cleaner than The81Project.
+For now though, keep on using this.)
+Check it out at https://github.com/speediegamer/project-081

 * Custom Bootloader with SMBIOS patches (currently Clover, switching to OC asap)
 * Many different patched drivers to get more things functional
 * Vanilla experience